 When it comes to human trafficking, one might usually think of impoverished countries where laws are not enforced and politics are full of corruption.
 However, many first world countries are in fact important source transportations and destinations when it comes to human trafficking.
 This can be something that many citizens tends to overlook as they have no idea of what kind of illegal activities happen in their home countries.
 Japan is one of these countries.

 After years of being categorized as a Tier 2 country because the government was not meeting the minimum standards for the elimination of human trafficking, the 2018 Trafficking in Persons Report, finally placed Japan as a Tier 1 country thanks to the government’s actions to monitor the Technical Intern Training Program and for a task force to fight joshi kosei or JK Business, which facilities child prostitution.
+Japan was able to retain its Tier 1 position for the 219 Trafficking in Persons Report, but the country is still facing some challenges.

 Enjo Kosai is a transactional relationship where older men will give money or luxurious gifts to women for companionship and sometimes sexual favors, though the latter is not a requirement.